its-divya-life/its-divya-life/README.md

 <h1> The Data Library </h1>

-<h2> This repository aims to help DATA aspirants with their first successful code in any language or format. 🥳 </h2>
+<h4> This repository aims to help DATA aspirants with their first successful code in any language or format. 🥳 </h4>

-<h3> There will be lots of cool data stuff in this repository - Keep your watch out for it!
-An announcement will be made when something COOL is released </h3>
+<h4> There will be lots of cool data stuff in this repository - Keep your watch out for it!
+An announcement will be made when something COOL is released </h4>

-<h3> This repository is open to all members of the GitHub community.
-Any member can contribute to this project! 😁
+<p> This repository is open to all members of the GitHub community.
+Any member can contribute to this project! 😁 </p>